gasparian/pure-kv/README.md

 <p align="center"> <img src="https://github.com/gasparian/pure-kv-go/blob/main/pics/logo.jpg" height=300/> </p>

 ## Reference
-This is RPC service, that can create and store go maps with byte arrays.
+Service that can create and store go maps with byte arrays as values.
+Has the following properties:
+ * RPC interface.
+ * Persistant.
+ * Supports iteration over maps.
-No third-party libraries has been used.
+ * No third-party libraries has been used.
-Persistance included.

 ### API
  - `CREATE`: creates the new map with specified key-value pair type;